ricsanfre/pi-cluster/docs/_docs/longhorn.md

     kubectl apply -f longhorn-s3-secret.yml
     ```

 -   Go to the Longhorn UI.
 In the top navigation bar, click `Settings`.
-In the Backup section, set `Backup Target` to:
+In the **Backup Target** section, set **Backup Target URL** to:

     ```
-    s3://<bucket-name>@<minio-s3-region>/
+    s3://<bucket-name>@<s3-region>/
     ```

     {{site.data.alerts.important}}
     Make sure that you have `/` at the end, otherwise you will get an error.
     {{site.data.alerts.end}}

-    In the Backup section set `Backup Target Credential Secret` to the secret resource created before
+    Set **Credential Secret** to the secret resource created before:

     ```
-    minio-secret
+    longhorn-minio-secret
     ```

     ![longhorn-backup-settings](/assets/img/longhorn_backup_settings.png)

-    Backup Target can be automatically configured when deploying longhorn using helm chart
+    Backup Target can be automatically configured when deploying Longhorn using Helm chart.

-    Additional values need to be provided to `values.yaml` to configure S3 target.
+    {{site.data.alerts.note}} **Longhorn v1.8.0+ backup store configuration**

+    Starting with Longhorn v1.8.0, backup targets are managed as dedicated `BackupTarget` custom resources.
+While the legacy `defaultSettings.backupTarget` Helm value is still accepted, the recommended approach is the `defaultBackupStore` block:

+    {{site.data.alerts.end}}

     ```yaml
-    defaultSettings:
+    # Longhorn v1.8.0+ backup store configuration
+    defaultBackupStore:
-      backupTarget: s3://longhorn@eu-west-1/
+      backupTarget: "s3://k3s-longhorn@eu-west-1/"
-      backupTargetCredentialSecret: minio-secret
+      backupTargetCredentialSecret: "longhorn-minio-secret"
+      pollInterval: "300"
     ```

 #### Scheduling longhorn volumes backup